Aeroluna/LunaCoopMod/README.md

 - Adjusted Labryinth Cloak tooltip to be more accurate.
 - Fixed an issue where after researching Scatter Veil, Imperial Intercessor's shield icon tooltip would say "Unknown".
+- Fixed an issue where Contaminated Strike's fear effect would stop the AI of affected units.
+- Added a warning splat for 2 seconds after casting Contaminated Strike.

 yeah.